qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The following steps describe a simple labeling without using the :guilabel:`Data defined override` functions that are situated next to the drop-down menus.

 You can define the text style in the :guilabel:`Text` menu (see Figure_labels_1_ ).
-A new function is the :guilabel:`Type case` option where you can influence the text rendering.
+Use the :guilabel:`Type case` option where you can influence the text rendering.
 You have the possibility to render the text 'All uppercase', 'All lowercase' or 'Capitalize first letter'.
-Also, a new function in |qg| 2.0 is the use of blend modes (see blend_modes_).
+Use the blend modes to create effects known from graphics programs (see blend_modes_).

 In the :guilabel:`Formatting` menu you can define a character for a line break in the labels with the wrap label on character function.
 Use the |checkbox| :guilabel:`Formatted numbers` option to format the numbers in an attribute table.
 Here decimal places are inserted.
 If you enable this option three decimal places ist set by default.

 To create a buffer just activate |checkbox| :guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer` menu.
 The buffer color is variable.
-Also, a new function in |qg| 2.0 is the use of blend modes (see blend_modes_).
+Also, here you can use blend modes (see blend_modes_).

 If the |checkbox| :guilabel:`Color buffer's fill` checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
 Turning off the buffer fill fixes that issue (except where the interior